Maryly Van Leer Peck: Career

 Soon after their marriage, her husband, Jordan Brown Peck, Jr., became an Episcopal priest.
 She followed him when he decided to do some missionary work in Guam.
 They would remain there for eleven years.
-During this period, she would manage to become the first woman dean of the College of Business and Applied Technology at the University of Guam, and would help them create numerous 4-year programs.
+During this period, she would become the first woman dean of the College of Business and Applied Technology at the University of Guam, and would help them create numerous 4-year programs.
 She was also a chairman on its board.
 She then became the founder of the Community Career College at the University of Guam.
-This was the 2 year associate degrees program of the university, which otherwise offered four year degrees at the undergraduate level in its other undergraduate departments.
-This school was moved to Guam Community College in November 1977, just after that school was established; making up the higher education component of that newly created institution.
+This was the 2-year associate degrees program of the university, which otherwise offered 4-year degrees at the undergraduate level in its other undergraduate departments.
+This school was moved to Guam Community College under Peck's leadership in November 1977, just after that school was established; making up the higher education component of that newly created institution.

-In 1982 she was selected to be the President of Polk Community College, now Polk State College, and she served in this position until 1997, which made her the first female president of a public institution of higher learning in Florida.
+In 1982, Peck was selected to be the president of Polk Community College, now Polk State College, and she served in this position until 1997, which made her the first female president of a public institution of higher learning in Florida.
 Peck was the first woman to be named president of any of Florida's 26 community colleges.
 In 2005, Peck received the National Community Service Award from the Daughters of the American Revolution organization.

-During her tenure, Polk Community College added the Lakeland campus and established a foundation which, by the time she retired, had $5.5 million for scholarships and college equipment.
+During Peck's tenure, Polk Community College added the Lakeland campus and established a foundation which, by the time she retired, had $5.5 million for scholarships and college equipment.
 In 1995 Peck was awarded the "She Knows Where She's Going" award by Girls, Inc. and later joined their national board.

 After her retirement in 1997, Peck served as the headmaster of the Episcopal All Saints' Academy and later joined the board for the Vanguard School.

-She was honored as a Distinguished Alumnus of the University of Florida in 1991, and in 2007, she was inducted into the Florida Women's Hall of Fame.
+Peck was honored as a Distinguished Alumnus of the University of Florida in 1991, and in 2007, she was selected by the Governor of Florida to be inducted into the Florida Women's Hall of Fame.

 Personal life

 Peck married Jordan Brown Peck, Jr. in 1951, the year she received her B.A.
 The couple had four children.

-In 1982, Peck became the first woman to be admitted into membership of the Winter Haven Rotary Club; afterwards, she also became the first woman to be elected President of the same club.
+In 1982, Peck became the first woman to be admitted into membership of the Winter Haven Rotary Club; afterwards, she also became the first woman to be elected president of the same club.
 In 2003, she was interviewed by Society of Women Engineers (SWE) for a profile on about her life as a pioneer.
 She died in West Palm Beach, in 2011, at the age of 81, and was interred at St. Mark's Episcopal Church in Palm Gardens.